Kariri languages: Language contact

-Ramirez et al. (2015) notes that Kariri languages display some lexical similarities with Cariban languages.
+Ramirez et al. (2015) note that Kariri languages display some lexical similarities with Cariban languages.
 Similarities with Katembri (also known as Kariri of Mirandela) or possibly Kaimbé may be due to either a Kariri superstratum or substratum in Katembri.

 Syntax

 Unlike most Macro-Jê languages which are SOV, Karirí languages are verb-initial (VSO) and make use of prepositions.

 Vocabulary

-Loukotka (1968) lists the following basic vocabulary items for the Kariri languages.